arcadiapage/arcadiapage.github.io/_drafts/rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 Knowing the physical senses that impact me the most has made me aware of the best ways to soothe myself.
 Our physical senses aren't all or nothing.
 It's still possible to use my senses to the full without overwhelming myself.

-**Revaluate your attitude towards rest.**
+**Reevaluate your attitude towards rest.**

 Modern society has issues with rest.
 Often rest is confused with laziness, procrastination, and addiction to convenience.
 However, for HSPs, rest is vital.
-HSPs need rest to keep over-stimulation in check and to maintain their focus.
+Highly sensitive people need rest to keep over-stimulation in check and to maintain their focus.

 So pay attention to your attitude towards rest.
 Are the popular views of rest affecting how you take care of yourself?
 Are you pushing yourself to keep going, even when you know you shouldn't?
 When you take a moment to rest, do you feel guilt nagging in the back of your mind?
 Do you reluctantly go to bed?
 Do you resist stopping to recharge?